sekargovindarajan/Getting-Cleaning-Data-Project/codeBook.md

 [13] TimeDomainGravityAccelerometerStandardDeviationY
 [14] TimeDomainGravityAccelerometerStandardDeviationZ
 ```
-Time domain mean and standard deviation for body jerk (time derivative of acceleration) in each direction are given by these variables:
+Time domain mean and standard deviation for body jerk (time derivative of linear acceleration) in each direction are given by these variables:
 ```
 [15] TimeDomainBodyAccelerometerJerkMeanX
 [16] TimeDomainBodyAccelerometerJerkMeanY